HamzaSajjad01/Beginner/README.md

-this is a begginner repo (Hamza Sajjad)
+this is a begginner repository (Hamza Sajjad)